rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

 Again it's a lot of code.
-But it isn't any different from the sign up and sign in forms.
-The password forget uses a form to submit the information (email address) which is needed by the firebase API to reset the password.
+But it isn't any different from the sign up and sign in forms from before.
+The password forget uses a form to submit the information (only email address) which is needed by the firebase authentication API to reset the password.
 A class method (onSubmit) makes sure that the information is send to the API.
 Furhtermore, it resets the form's input field on a successful request or shows an error on a errornous request.
-In addition, the form is validated again before it can be submitted.
+In addition, the form is validated as well before it can be submitted.

 Moreover, the file implements a password forget link as component which isn't used directly in the form component.
-It is similar to the SignUpLink component which was used on the SignInPage.
+It is similar to the SignUpLink component which was used on in the SignInPage component.
 This link is not different.
 You can already make use of it.
-In case a user forgot about the password in the signin in process, the password forget page isn't far away by using the link.
+In case a user forgot about the password during the sign in in process, the password forget page isn't far away by using the link.

-Remember that the password forget page is already mapped in the App component.
-So you can simply drop the PasswordForgetLink component in the sign in page.

 In *src/components/SignIn.js* file: